Lady Gaga Receives Sweet Note From Elton John’s Children After Oscar Win

 According to John’s husband Furnish, the couple’s children Zachary and Elijah penned a note to who they call their “Gaga mother” and sent her a big bouquet of flowers as well.

 “The children will be thrilled and have sent a good luck message to her.
-They said, ‘if Gaga mother wins we’ll have to send her a congratulations note’ and we are big on handwritten notes and of course flowers.
-I think beautiful white flowers,” The Sun quoted Furnish as saying.
+They said, ‘if Gaga mother wins we’ll have to send her a congratulations note’ and we are big on handwritten notes and of course flowers,” The Sun quoted Furnish as saying.

 Furnish reportedly made the statement at John’s annual Oscars viewing party, per Page Six.